The campus is located on an 11 acre site in the heart of Spring Branch, in

 How did Monarch qualify for LEED gold certification?
 The Monarch Chrysalis building was designed and built using strategies aimed at achieving high performance in key areas of human and environmental health: sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.

 Visit the Monarch Institute site here to listen to an episode of our radio show, Monarch Minutes, which focuses on Monarch receiving LEED gold certification.

 The Butterfly Building

-Butterfly Building is designed to house our Challenger and Voyager levels and look outward — focusing on community-centered, “we” skills.
+The Butterfly Building is designed to house our Challenger and Voyager levels and look outward—focusing on community-centered, “we” skills.
 Students and visitors will enter a shared, central gathering space and pass through the educational opportunities offered in one of the two outstretched wings, before going back out into the world through the wing tips.
 There are areas designed to support elementary, middle and high school-aged Challengers and Voyagers.
 Classrooms are open and free flowing, affording students multiple opportunities to practice the skills they need to function successfully in the world.
 Outdoor amenities will include patios, gardens and a basketball court.

 The Monarch Center

 Nestled between the Chrysalis and Butterfly Buildings to welcome visitors and serve as our headquarters, the Monarch Center will house administrative offices and the Diagnostic Clinic.
 Outstretched wings of this building will house the Life Academy and the Training Center—both within easy access to all levels of the program, as well as therapy services.